-Music education research in schools for d/Deaf children and d/Deaf resource bases in mainstream schools
+Music education research in schools for Deaf children and in Deaf Resource Bases

 We are now inviting schools and resource bases for deaf children to participate in a new research study looking at how vibrotactile feedback can contribute to the effective teaching and learning of music in the school classroom.

 The opinions of pupils, music teachers and teaching and learning support staff are being sought and we expect to work with up to 180 pupils over the course of the study.

 Pupils will have the opportunity to access sound and participate in musical activities and use instruments in novel ways by using specialist vibration equipment.